OCA/delivery-carrier/delivery_carrier_label_gls/README.rst

 To configure this module, you need to:

+* Go to the menu Settings > Configuration > Warehouse, and check 'Use packages: pallets, boxes'
 * Go to the menu Settings > Configuration > Carriers > GLS
 * Complete account parameters
 * Complete company country in Settings > Companies